mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

 [Lezer](https://lezer.codemirror.net/),
 or [Antlr](https://www.antlr.org/).
-Parser generators are more complicated to adopt than parser combinator libraries, less modular and flexible, and typically larger.
+Parser generators are more complicated to adopt than parser combinator libraries, less flexible, and typically larger.
-For more demanding parsing jobs, the complexity of a parser generator tool is easily worth the investment.
+But for more demanding parsing jobs, the complexity of a parser generator tool is easily worth the investment.

 * For maximum flexibilty and lightweight adoption, consider a parser generator.
-They're typically plenty fast enough!
 **MiniParse** is in this category.
 Other worthy parser generators currently active in the Javascript ecosystem include [ts-parsec](https://github.com/microsoft/ts-parsec)